Skip to content

 • Passwords are hashed with PBKDF2 (100,000 iterations, SHA-256, 16-byte random salt)

-• JWTs are signed with HMAC-SHA256
+• Session JWTs are signed with HMAC-SHA256; the signing secret lives in KV

-• TOTP uses HMAC-SHA1 per RFC 6238, with a ±1 step window
+• TOTP uses HMAC-SHA1 per RFC 6238, with a ±1 step window; backup codes are stored SHA-256 hashed

 • PKCE uses S256 (plain is also accepted for backward compatibility)

-• Rate limiting uses a KV-backed sliding window
+• Rate limiting uses a KV-backed sliding window with IPv6 prefix bucketing (ipv6_rate_limit_prefix, default /64)

 Released under the GPL-3.0 License.